Thursday, October 3, 2024

 Lake Chapala Birders is an informal group of bird observers led by John and Rosemary Keeling.

-Illustrated color folders showing our common birds are once again available for $200 pesos at Diane Pearl's Gallery, 11 am to 4 pm, Santa Margarita #23, at the east end of Riberas del Pilar.
+Illustrated color folders showing our common birds are available for $200 pesos at Diane Pearl's Gallery, 11 am to 4 pm, Santa Margarita #23, at the east end of Riberas del Pilar.
 Also available from John Keeling on bird walks.

 We like to hear of bird sightings at: chapalabirders@yahoo.com.